Cooma Cottage: Heritage listing

 Cooma Cottage's principal significance is for its composition of buildings which form a unique Palladian form often sought but rarely achieved in Australian colonial architecture, and for its historical association with the famous Australian explorer Hamilton Hume.

 It is one of the oldest surviving rural homesteads in the Yass district and southern NSW.

 The original cottage in planning and execution is a particularly good example of an early Australian house.

 The relative intactness of form and interior spaces make the buildings a rare survival of colonial architecture in Australia.

 It is a rare example in NSW of Moorwood & Rogers roofing.

 It is a good example of an early homestead group of buildings confirmed by photographic evidence to be in a very similar form to that which it had throughout its existence.

-Its stables and coach house are a particularly substantial and fine example of 19th century rural architecture.
+Its stables and coach house are examples of 19th century rural architecture.

 Both the immediate vicinity and the original 100 acre property are unspoiled by substantial later development and provide a compatible and potentially appropriate setting for the homestead group.

 The property is particularly evocative of an Australian pastoral pioneering outpost.

 The homestead forms part of a group of established homesteads of varying ages along the Yass River, those particularly within its catchment being Douro and Hardwicke.

 The property is an important archaeological resource to scholars interested in building construction, landscaping and usage patterns.

 The early part of the house and the land have associations of regional significance with the O'Brien family, who were important pioneer pastoralists of the area.